 BA/MA: Censorship Topics

 Various state actors around the world deploy some degree of censorship.
 To prevent users from accessing specific websites, they alter, drop, and redirect connection attempts to websites and services they deem malicious.
 Countries facilitate censorship by inspecting protocols like IP, TPC, HTTP, DNS, TLS, and VPNs.
-The sophistication of censors varies as much as the techniques the use.
+The sophistication of censors varies as much as the techniques they use.
 Overall, this leads to a diverse landscape of censorship around the world.
 In recent years, the analysis of censorship has increased greatly.
 Automated tools for global censorship analysis and circumvention have been introduced together with country-specific in-depth analyses.

 To aid in this acquisition of knowledge, we want to ascertain censorship techniques and the circumventability of censorship around the globe.
 This includes both country-specific analyses and new circumvention or analysis techniques.
-Below, we gather potential thesis topics.
+Below, we gather potential thesis topics:

-Censorship in Marginally Analyzed Countries In recent years, some countries have been analyzed more thoroughly than others.
+Censorship in Marginally Analyzed Countries [BA].
+In recent years, some countries have been analyzed more thoroughly than others.
 Prime examples are the censors of Russia, China, and India.
 However, censorship occurs in many countries around the globe.
 In this thesis, you will focus censorship analysis on one or a few countries that have not been analyzed thoroughly up until now.
 You will also compare the censorship techniques you encounter with those of more thoroughly analyzed censors.

-None of these topics interest you but you still want to analyze censorship in your thesis?
+None of these topics interest you, but you still want to analyze censorship in your thesis?
 Feel free to contact us with your own ideas.
 We can try to find a topic together!

 Requirements (usually):

-- Programming, Java, Kotlin, Python
+- Programming: Java, Kotlin, Python

 - Interest in censorship (circumvention)